saberland/saber/CONTRIBUTING.md

 ### 4. Creating the Release

 As the next step, you need to run release.
-It is used to automatically create a release commit, tag and update `CHANGELOG.md` for you.
+It is used to automatically create a release commit, tag and update `CHANGELOG.md` and create a GitHub Release for you.

 - Stable release: Run `yarn release-stable` on the `master` branch.
 - Canary release: Run `yarn release-canary` on the `canary` branch.

-After creating a release, run `yarn lerna publish from-git` to publish it on npm.

-Automatically generated `CHANGELOG.md` is great, but it's not very user-friendly.
-After publishing, create a GitHub Release with the same text as the changelog entry.
+Automatically generated changelog is great, but it's not very user-friendly.
+After publishing, you may need to modify the GitHub Release content to make it more user-friendly.
 See previous Releases for inspiration.